We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 Chokuto

 The most distinctive characteristic of a chokuto sword is its straight blade.
-The blade was around 60-80 cm in length, which is shorter than katanas and forged using techniques of the time but not advanced.
-Historical types were typically used with one hand and included a pommel and guard to ensure a secure grip.
+The blade was around 55-75 cm (22-30 in) in length, which is shorter than katanas and forged using techniques of the time.
+Historically, chokutos were typically used with one hand and featured a larger, more noticeable pommel in various shapes, along with a simple guard that helped ensure a secure grip.

 While it was used for both battle and ceremonial purposes, details might vary slightly depending on its intended use.
 Ceremonials were often more refined in appearance than battle-ready chokutos.
 For higher-ranking warriors, they could have both.